-The key persons with overall responsibility of Health and Safety in the Federation are the Co-Chairs of Governors, supported by the Chair of the Premises Committee.
+The key persons with overall responsibility of Health and Safety in the Federation are the Co-Chairs of Governors, supported by the Co-Chairs of the Business Committee.
 The key personnel who co-ordinate Health and Safety activities within Federation are the Executive Co-Headteachers and the Facilities Manager.
 These key individuals have a commitment to review this policy regularly.

-O urse tien 1.
-Organisation Key individuals in maintaining Health and Safety are listed in Appendix 1.
-Below outlines the responsibilities of these key individuals and any procedures that are followed in health and safety management.
+I. Organisation Key individuals in maintaining Health and Safety are listed in Appendix 1. '' Ol gamsación Below outlines the responsibilities of these key individuals and any procedures that are followed in health and safety management.
 This policy should be read in line with other key documents concerned with Health and Safety such as the Safeguarding Child Protection Policy, First Aid Policy, Risk Assessments and the Educational Visits Policy.
-2.1 Responsibilities 2.1 Governing Body Devising health and safety policy Approving the policy statement Establishing strategies to implement policies Assigning responsibilities for planning, measuring and reviewing health and safety policy and procedure Ensuring health and safety performance is regularly reviewed 2.2 Executive Co-Headteachers Assisting to devise health and safety policy Establishing strategies to implement policies Specifying a structure for implementing policy and supporting plans Assigning responsibilities for planning, measuring and reviewing health and safety policy and procedure Ensuring health and safety performance is regularly reviewed Ensuring participation and involvement of all employees Establishing management arrangements, risk control systems and workplace precautions together with associated procedures Ensuring health and safety objectives are an integral part of the Federation Improvement plan The provision of the necessary resources for those carrying out their work Periodic feedback to Governors on health and safety performance 2.3 Federation Facilities Manager Specific responsibilities identified in job description and/or risk assessments.
+2.1 Responsibilities Tolley, Misk Assessments and the Educational Visits Folicy.
+2.1 Responsibilities 2.1 Governing Body Devising health and safety policy Approving the policy statement • Establishing strategies to implement policies Assigning responsibilities for planning, measuring and reviewing health and safety policy and procedure Ensuring health and safety performance is regularly reviewed 2.2 Executive Co-Headteachers Assisting to devise health and safety policy Establishing strategies to implement policies Specifying a structure for implementing policy and supporting plans Assigning responsibilities for planning, measuring and reviewing health and safety policy and procedure Ensuring health and safety performance is regularly reviewed Ensuring participation and involvement of all employees • Establishing management arrangements, risk control systems and workplace precautions together with associated procedures Ensuring health and safety objectives are an integral part of the Federation Improvement plan Improvement plan The provision of the necessary resources for those carrying out their work Periodic feedback to Governors on health and safety performance Specific recognitivities identified in job description and/on violances are performance.
+2.3 Federation Facilities Manager Specific responsibilities identified in job description and/or risk assessments.
 Ensuring risk assessments are completed for all premises work and then followed Ensuring the Facilities team complete a daily check of each school premises so that there are no immediate Health and Safety risks to all school users.
-To report to Executive Co-Headteachers and Governors on Premises Health and Safety issues.
-Obtaining and co-ordinating specialist advice as necessary Keeping up to date with changes in legislation and good practice 2.4 Local Authority Health and Safety Team The Federation has access to competent health and safety advice from the Schools Health, Safety and Wellbeing Service.
+To report to Executive Co-Headteachers and Governors on Premises Health and Sifer in the second Sife Sife Size of Si Health and Safety issues.
+Obtaining and co-ordinating specialist advice as necessary Keeping up to date with changes in legislation and good practice 2.4 Local Authority Health and The Federation has access to competent health and safety advice from the Safety Team Schools Health, Safety and Wellbeing Service.
 This support can be found on line as well as in person from the LA (SHSW) team.
-These advisors provide assistance with: 0 Formulating policy 0 Promoting a positive health and safety culture 0 Planning and implementing strategies 0 Risk assessment 0 Monitoring and reviewing performance
+These advisors provide assistance with: o Formulating policy o Promoting a positive health and safety culture O Planning and implementing strategies O Risk assessment o Monitoring and reviewing performance